john-aja/Galaxy-Explorer/README.md

 Welcome to Galaxy Explorer, a captivating single-page website that takes you on a journey through the wonders of the Milky Way galaxy.
 This website is designed using HTML, CSS, and JavaScript, providing an immersive experience of our celestial neighbors.

+## Technologies Used

+The Galaxy Explorer website is built using the following technologies:

+- **HTML**: The structure and layout of the web pages are created using HTML.

+- **CSS**: CSS is used for styling the user interface and making the app visually appealing.

+- **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions.

 ## Features

 - **Planetary Showcase**: Discover detailed information about the planets in the Milky Way galaxy.
 Explore their unique characteristics, including size, composition, and notable features.